Flutter-Triad/Flutter-Triad/README.md

 Flutter Triad is released under the MIT License.

 # Contact
-If you have any questions, suggestions, or feedback, please feel free to reach out to our team at email@example.com.
+If you have any questions, suggestions, or feedback, please feel free to reach out to our team at mohanned@ait.ps.

 **Thank you for choosing Flutter Triad.
 We hope it streamlines your app development and helps you create amazing Flutter apps!**